nadiapljcode/EyeDiseaseClassific/README.md

-# EyeDiseaseClassific
-This project is a machine learning project that utilises different libraries such as Keras, Tensorflow, etc. This project is efficient at diagnosing retinal diseases namely Macular Hole, Optic Disc Coloboma, Diabetic Retinopathy.
-Used CNN with Adam Optimisation and Valid Padding

 # Rape Statistics Dashboard 📊

 A dashboard analyzing rape case statistics in India using Python libraries like Pandas, NumPy, Plotly, and Dash.